h2tc-roboticsx/H2TC/README.md

 ### ZED and Metavision (Event camera) SDK

-Next, you need to install [ZED SDK](https://www.stereolabs.com/docs/installation/) (3.7.6) and [Metavision SDK](https://docs.prophesee.ai/2.3.0/installation/linux.html) (2.3.0) following the official guidance, so as to use ZED stereo camemra and Prophesee event camera to record and process the data respectively.
+Next, you need to install [ZED SDK](https://www.stereolabs.com/docs/installation/) (3.7.6) and [Metavision SDK](https://docs.prophesee.ai/2.3.0/installation/linux.html) (2.3.0) following the official guidance, so as to use the ZED stereo camemra and Prophesee event camera to record and process the data respectively.

-For your convenience of installing the older version (3.7.6) of ZED SDK, we copied one from the official source in the ***/dev*** directory.
+For user's convenience of installing the older version (3.7.6) of ZED SDK, we copied one from the official repository and saved it in [`./dev/ZED_SDK_Installer`](https://github.com/lipengroboticsx/H2TC_code).
 All you need is to download the SDK installer, run it and select the modules you want following the [guide](https://www.stereolabs.com/docs/installation/).

 Metavision SDK is not packaged in an installer way, so you will have to follow the official [guide](https://docs.prophesee.ai/2.3.0/installation/linux.html) to install it.
-Particularly, Metavision SDK provides several optional modules.
+Particularly, Metavision SDK provides multiple optional  modules.
 Our code uses only the functionality from the `metavision-essentials`, but you are free to install other optional modules or not.

 ### Python Dependencies